 The turkey and the gravy can use a bit of wine, so can you.
 When I cook it is a 3-1 ratio.
 Three glasses for me and one for cooking.
 For the long cooks this can get a little dicey.
 Make sure to have a backup cook on hand if you use this ratio.

 A meat thermometer is the only way to cook a turkey.
 No checking charts or guessing based on a pop-up thermometer.
+Remember that the only way to know if your turkey is both safe to eat and not overcooked is with an accurate digital thermometer.

 Make as many of the sides and desserts the day before.
 If you don’t have too much to do, you can relax with your guests and have a good time watching the Lions lose once again.